HarishHary/blink/docs/internals/plugin-runtime.md

     Running --> Running: revision applied, router restarted, statuses aggregated Running --> Draining: MessageDrain
     Draining --> Stopped: all routers drained
+    Starting --> Stopped: Terminate
+    Running --> Stopped: Terminate
 ```

 The first nonzero desired revision, not activation, is what makes the lifecycle `running`.
 Router churn and revision application stay inside `running`, moving `blink_plugin_catalog_availability` and the router counts instead.

+`Terminate` sets `stopped`, publishes the status, and cancels pending router restarts.
+A stopped catalog reports `AvailabilityUnavailable` and ignores its routers' last statuses.
+It does not fail in-flight calls; the supervisor does.

 ### Messages